Serbia in the Middle Ages: Medieval Kingdom of Serbia

 Under the rule of Dragutin's younger brother—King Stefan Milutin, Serbia grew stronger despite having to occasionally fight wars on three different fronts.
 King Milutin was an apt diplomat much inclined to the use of a customary medieval diplomatic and dynastic marriages.
 He was married five times, with Hungarian, Bulgarian and Byzantine princesses.
-He is also famous for building churches, some of which are the finest examples of Medieval Serbian architecture: the Gračanica monastery in Kosovo, the Cathedral in Hilandar monastery on Mount Athos, the St. Archangel Church in Jerusalem etc. Because of his endowments, King Milutin has been proclaimed a saint, in spite of his tumultuous life.
+He is also famous for building churches, some of which are the finest examples of medieval Serbian architecture: the Gračanica monastery in Kosovo, the Cathedral in Hilandar monastery on Mount Athos, the St. Archangel Church in Jerusalem etc. Because of his endowments, King Milutin has been proclaimed a saint, in spite of his tumultuous life.

 Milutin was succeeded by his son Stefan Dečanski, who maintained his father's kingdom and had monasteries built, the most notable being Visoki Dečani in Metohija (Kosovo), after which he is known in historiography.
 Visoki Dečani, Our Lady of Ljeviš and the Gračanica monastery, all founded by Dečanski, are part of the Medieval Monuments in Kosovo, a combined World Heritage Site.
 After decisively defeated the Bulgarians, Serbia was caught up in an internal war between two groups of the Serbian nobility, one supporting Dečanski, the other supporting his son Stefan Dušan which sought to expand to the south.
 The struggle ended in 1331, when the old King was forced to abdicate.

 Serbian Empire

 In the first half of the 14th century Serbia flourished, becoming one of the most powerful countries in Southeastern Europe.
 It had a substantial political, economic, and cultural achievements, followed by high ambitions of its new ruler.
 Stefan Dušan became King of Serbia in 1331 and in the following decades fought the Byzantine Empire, taking advantage of the Byzantine civil wars.
 After conquering Albania, Macedonia and much of Greece, he was crowned Emperor in 1346, after having elevated the Serbian archbishopric into a patriarchate.
 He had his son crowned King, giving him nominal rule over the "Serbian lands", and although Dušan was governing the whole state, he had special responsibility for the "Roman" (Byzantine) lands.
 "Dušan's Code" was enacted in 1349 and amended in 1353–1354.
 Dušan sought to conquer Constantinople and become the new Byzantine emperor, however, he suddenly died in 1355 at the age of 47.
-His son and successor, Serbian Emperor Stefan Uroš V (1355-1371) did not inherit his father's ruling abilities, and by 1365 magnates appointed him a co-ruler, King Vukašin of Serbia, who fell in Battle of Maritsa, fighting against Ottoman Turks.
+His son and successor, Serbian Emperor Stefan Uroš V (1355–1371) did not inherit his father's ruling abilities, and by 1365 magnates appointed him a co-ruler, King Vukašin of Serbia, who fell in Battle of Maritsa, fighting against Ottoman Turks.

+During the period of the Serbian Empire, there were instances where Albanians persecuted Serbs.
+These actions included attacks on Serbian communities, leading to violence, displacement, and the destruction of property.
+Such conflicts were part of the broader regional struggles during the empire's existence.